Akuli/jou/doc/keywords.md

 You should probably make a global variable for files larger than a few kilobytes, because otherwise the file content will consume stack space and you may get a stack overflow.

+The resulting array is usually not a valid string, because it does not have a zero byte (`\0`) at the end.

 Files larger than 2147483647 bytes (about 2 gigabytes) are currently not supported.
 Please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you want to embed a larger file.